plone/guillotina/docs/source/index.md

 # Why Guillotina

- - **Performance**: Traditional python web servers limit the number of simultaneous requests to the number of threads running the server.
-With AsyncIO, you are able to server many simultaneous requests at the same time.
+ - **Performance**: Traditional Python web servers limit the number of simultaneous requests to the number of threads running the server.
+With AsyncIO, you are able to serve many more simultaneous requests.
  - **Front-end friendly**: Guillotina is designed to make your JavaScript engineers happy.
-With things like automatic swagger documentation for endpoints, OOTB CORS and websockets, your front-end team will be happy to work with Guillotina.
-We speak JSON but can adapt with any Content-Type payload request/response bodies.
+With things like automatic Swagger documentation for endpoints, out of the box CORS and websockets, your front-end team will be happy to work with Guillotina.
+We speak JSON but can adapt to any content type payload request/response bodies.
  - **AsyncIO**: With AsyncIO, websockets are simple.
-More interestingly, AsyncIO is an ideal match with micro-service architectures.
+More interestingly, AsyncIO is an ideal match with microservice architectures.
  - **Object model**: Guillotina uses a hierarchial object model.
-This hierarchy of objects then maps to URLs.
-The hierarchy model is perfect for managing a large number of objects.
+This hierarchy of objects then maps to URLs and is perfect for managing a large number of objects.
- - **Security**: Guillotina has a granular, hierarchial, multi-demensional security system that allows you to manage the security of your content at a level not available to other frameworks.
+ - **Security**: Guillotina has a granular, hierarchical, multidimensional security system that allows you to manage the security of your content at a level not available to other frameworks.
  - **Scale**: With integrations like Redis, ElasticSearch and Cockroach, you